Blasco de Garay

 Blasco de Garay (1500–1552) was a Spanish navy captain and inventor.

-De Garay was a captain in the Spanish navy in the reign of the Holy Roman Emperor, Charles V. He made several important inventions, including diving apparatus, and introduced the paddle wheel as a substitute for oars.
+He was active in the Spanish navy during the reign of the Holy Roman Emperor, Charles V.

+He made several important inventions, including a diving apparatus, and introduced the paddle wheel as a substitute for oars.
+From 1539 to 1543, he built and tested a series of paddle wheelers propelled by human action, the most notorious being the carrack Trinidad, which performed excellently in its test run in the harbor of Barcelona.
+Despite his success, his inventions were never implemented due to political rivalry and skepticism about their practicality.

 In the nineteenth century, a Spanish archivist claimed to have discovered documents that showed that de Garay had tested a steam-powered ship in 1543.
 However, these claims have been discredited by the Spanish authorities.
+It has been proposed that González mistook a steam-powered desalinator created by Garay for a steam boiler.

 Biography

 There is no record of Blasco de Garay's birth or of his familial connections except for the mention in his memorial of an older brother, a Diego de Alarcon, who lost his life as an army captain in Italy.
 At the time there were several people of the Garay name who distinguished themselves in letters and in the military service who seem to have been from the minor nobility in the Castilian city of Toledo.
 That his brother's name was in the Castilian form "Diego" (James) supports a Castilian origin.
 The most plausible account is that he was an impoverished minor nobleman, educated in letters, who out of necessity went into the King's service but, as he wrote, dedicated himself to the sciences and invention.